Week 5: Improper Integrals, and a first look at the Real Numbers

 Welcome to Week 5.
 We have two themes this week.
 On Wednesday we will conclude our work on integral calculus by dicussing the topic of improper integrals.
 These resemble definite integrals, except that the regions whose areas are involved are not necessarily bounded – because they extend over an infinite region of the horizontal axis, or because some vertical asymptotes of the relevant function occur between the limits of integration.
 We may be looking at a region that has infinite width, but height that approaches zero as we travel along, and asking whether it is possible that the area enclosed could be finite.
 Our study of integral calculus gives us a context for making sense of this question and answering it in many cases.
 We will talk a little bit about what to expect in the exam relating to Chapter 1.

-During the lecture last year, someone mentioned Gabriel’s Horn in the chat.
-This is indeed very relevant to the topic of Lecture 9.
-As we saw the graph y=1/x encloses an infinite area over the region of the positive X-axis to the right of 1.
+An interesting related topic is Gabriel’s Horn.
+As we saw in the lecture, the graph y=1/x encloses an infinite area over the region of the positive X-axis to the right of 1.
 Gabriel’s Horn is the solid object obtained by rotating this region around the X-axis.
 Remarkably, it has finite volume but infinite surface area (in our lecture today we showed that its vertical cross-section through the X-axis has infinite area, yet the entire object has finite volume which is curious and strikes many people as counter-intuitive).
 The wiki page linked above has nice explanations and is worth a look if you are interested in this.

-Here is Lecture 10 (Thursday March 11), on the real numbers.
+Here is a pre-recorded version of Lecture 10, on the real numbers.

 Supplementary video tutorial with more examples